Nek5000/NekDoc/source/tutorials/rans.rst

   However, the boundary conditions for these scalars will be assigned internally by *Nek5000* based on the values given for the velocity field and they do not need to be specified here.

 ..
 Note::
-  Boundary conditions for the turbulent scalars are handled internally by *Nek5000* and do not need to be specified at the time of mesh generation.
+  Boundary conditions for the turbulent scalars are handled internally by *Nek5000* in the :ref:`rans_init <rans_init>` subroutine and do not need to be specified at the time of mesh generation.

 ..............................